Chapter 18 : R-E-S-P-E-C-T... the Sea Horses

 “You’re right…too dangerous.
 He’s more of a…a sea horse.”

 “A SEA HORSE?”

 “Yeah.
 Cute and friendly-looking.
-I respect the sea horses, you know; the dudes understand us.
+I respect the sea horses; the dudes understand us.
 They’re the ones who give birth, you know.”

 “Great.
 My boyfriend reminds you of a sea creature.
 Wonderful.”